-Union health ministry framing guidelines on handling of COVID-19 casualties
+Union Health Ministry framing guidelines on handling of COVID-19 casualties

 The number of coronavirus positive cases in the country has risen to 84 which includes the two deaths in Delhi and Karnataka, according to the Union Health Ministry.
 Seven persons who had tested positive, including five from Uttar Pradesh, and one each from Rajasthan and Delhi have been discharged after treatment, a health ministry official said.
 So far, Delhi has reported seven positive cases and Uttar Pradesh 11.
 Karnataka has six coronavirus patients, Maharashtra 14 and Ladakh three while Jammu and Kashmir reported two cases.
 Rajasthan, Telangana, Tamil Nadu, Andhra Pradesh and Punjab have reported one case each.

 Kerala has reported 19 cases, including three who were discharged last month after they recovered from the contagious infection.
-Of the country's 84 confirmed cases 17 are foreigners -- 16 Italian tourists and a Canadian..
+Of the country's 84 confirmed cases 17 are foreigners -- 16 Italian tourists and a Canadian.
+PTI PLB NSD HMB.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)